microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 For this workshop we will use the Data Factory pipelines to load the data into the Lakehouse.

 ### Configure a Data Factory Pipeline to copy data
-From the bottom left corner of the workspace switch to the `Data Factory Workload`.
-On the page that opens up click on `Data pipeline`.
+In the Lakehouse page, select the `Get Data` drop down from the top menu bar, and in the drop down select `New data pipeline`.
 Provide a name for your pipeline and click `Create`.

 ![Create Data Pipeline](assets/create-data-pipeline.png)